anupriyachhabra/p4-advanced-lane-lines/README.md

 ####4.
 Have lane line pixels been identified in the rectified image and fit with a polynomial?
-I have identified lane pixels
+- I have identified lane pixels using a histogram of hot pixels and used a sliding window approach to find the best fit around the previously found pixels.
+- Following is an image with detected lane pixels for left and right lanes

+![alt text][image6]
+Above is just the output of first test image , rest of the images with lane pixels detected are in folder [warped images](./output_images/lane_lines_pixels)

+- Next I have found the min and max points from left and right lines and combined them using to draw an area of lane lines as follows
-![alt text][image5]
+![alt text][image6]
+Above is just the output of first test image , rest of the images with lane area drawn are in folder [warped images](./output_images/lane_lines_detected)

 ####5.
 Having identified the lane lines, has the radius of curvature of the road been estimated?
 And the position of the vehicle with respect to center in the lane?
+- Yes I have used the techniques used in Lecture 34 , Measuring Curvature to find the lane curvature and plot it on the image.
+- Following is an image with lane curvature marked.
+This is also the final step of the pipeline

+![alt text][image5]

+Above is just the output of first test image , rest of the images with lane area drawn are in folder [warped images](./output_images/final_output)

 ###Pipeline (video)